Man appears in court charged with murder of Ashling Murphy

 Jozef Puska: Man appears in court charged with murder of Ashling Murphy

-A 31-year-old man has appeared in court charged with the murder of Irish teacher Ashling Murphy.
+A man has appeared in court charged with the murder of Irish teacher Ashling Murphy.

+Josef Puska was remanded in custody at Cloverhill Prison after a brief hearing.

 A second man arrested in the murder investigation has been released without charge.

-Ms Murphy, a primary school teacher, was killed while jogging by the Grand Canal in Tullamore last Wednesday afternoon.
+Ms Murphy, a primary school teacher in her 20s, was killed while jogging by the Grand Canal in Tullamore last Wednesday afternoon.

 A crowd of around 40 people walked along the canal on Wednesday, close to where her body was found, to mark one week since her murder.